Last updated in 2024

 (I dropped out of UChicago's MA Psychology with a $20,000 scholarship to do this by the way :P)

-🗺️ Founded Behavioral Futures Roadmap and helped Global South students (who have ZERO access to high-quality research) land research positions at Yale, UChicago, Cambridge, Oxford, Penn, etc
+πŸ—ΊοΈ Founded Behavioral Futures Roadmap and helped Global South students (who have ZERO access to high-quality social science research) land positions at Yale, UChicago, Cambridge, Oxford, Penn, etc

 ....while maximizing social impact and profit simultaneously by using free + paid resources (for those with more disposable income who preferred paid resources).

-....after getting month-on-month rejections from around 75 profs for research internships.
+....after getting month-on-month rejections, ghostings, rude replies from around 75 profs for research internships :")

 (At least, it prepared me well for my business in which only 3-5% of your ideal buyers are ready to buy your solution :P)

-And it's been weird (so weird that I've maybe kinda perhaps written a standup comedy set about it).
+And it's been weird (so weird that I've written a standup comedy set about it).

 I didn't enjoy school or college where info was imposed on us and we had no scope to experiment and fail.
-So I didn't learn at all there.
+So I didn't enjoy learning there.